Terms & Conditions of Trade

 3. PAYMENT

-(a) The Client agrees and is liable to pay the deposit and fees listed in a quote or estimate.
+(e) The Client agrees and is liable to pay:

-(b) The Client also agrees to reimburse the Company for any other costs reasonably incurred by the Company in the performance of the services, where those costs have not already been specified in a quote or estimate.
+ii. all costs reasonably incurred by the Company in supplying the Goods and Services, where such costs are not already specified in a quote, estimate, or invoice.

 4. SECURITY